Zone of Death (Yellowstone): Loophole

 Because of this, charges for a crime alleged to have been committed in the area of the park in Idaho would have to be tried before a jury consisting entirely of residents of that area.
 Since the Idaho portion of the park is uninhabited, a jury of residents of both the state and district could not be empaneled.

-As the Constitution guarantees the right to a jury trial – which is specified three separate times (Article III, Section 2; Sixth Amendment; Seventh Amendment) – a defendant facing any felony or misdemeanor charge would be unable to receive a constitutional trial, and therefore could not be legally punished regardless of their guilt or innocence.
+As the Constitution guarantees the right to a jury trial – which is specified three separate times (Article III, Section 2; Sixth Amendment; Seventh Amendment) – a defendant facing any felony or misdemeanor charge would be unable to receive a constitutional trial, and therefore could not be legally punished regardless of his or her guilt or innocence.

 Discovery

-The constitutional loophole in this area was discovered by Michigan State University law professor Brian C. Kalt while he was planning to write an essay about technicalities of the Sixth Amendment, which entitles criminal defendants to a fair and quick trial.
+The constitutional loophole in this area was discovered in 2004 by Michigan State University law professor Brian C. Kalt while he was planning to write an essay about technicalities of the Sixth Amendment, which entitles criminal defendants to a fair and quick trial.
 Kalt wondered about a hypothetical place where there were not enough eligible citizens to form a jury and theorized that there could be no trial and therefore no punishment for major crimes in that area.
 He later realized that there was such a place: the Idaho section of Yellowstone National Park.
 Horrified by his realization, Kalt shifted his focus to writing an essay about the area to persuade the government to fix the loophole.
 The essay, which is called "The Perfect Crime", was published in 2005 in The Georgetown Law Journal.
 Kalt feared that criminals might read the essay and commit a crime in the Zone before the loophole was fixed.

 Popular discussion has often alleged that crime is "legal" in the Zone, though Kalt has clarified that the problem instead represents "a reason why it might be harder to prosecute someone for it successfully".
 A minor crime committed in the Zone that does not require a jury trial would still be subject to prosecution.
 In addition, a felony committed in the Zone could still potentially be subject to civil litigation, and a criminal could also be prosecuted on conspiracy charges related to planning the crime and traveling into the Zone.